-Amplified Travel Demand Management performed very well with respect to many of the MOEs due to the significant reduction in the number of commuters traveling to work each day.
-Telework and financial incentives that encourage use of transit and HOV are largely responsible for this reduction.
+Amplified travel demand management performed very well on many of the MOEs due to its significant reduction in the number of commuters traveling to work each day due to telework and financial incentives that encourage use of transit and HOV modes.
+This page discusses performance on the challenges, and the next page shows the quantitative MOE results.

-Road Congestion and Bottlenecks improve the most out of all initiatives with a dramatic 24% reduction in VHD, or about 440,000 hours of delay saved daily.
+- Road Congestion and Bottlenecks improve the most out of all initiatives with a dramatic 24% reduction in VHD, or about 440,000 hours of delay saved daily.
 This significant improvement results from about a 6% reduction in overall VMT, reflecting over a 20% reduction in SOV work trips, which are focused during the peak commuting times.
 Due to significant assumptions about the increase in telework, both SOV and transit work trips are reduced (with transit work trips reduced by about 9%).
-The significant reduction in commute trips across all modes alleviates both highway and transit bottlenecks.

-Incidents and Safety and Environmental Quality also

-improve significantly due to the significant reductions in VMT, with an estimated 8+ million vehicle miles traveled reduced daily.
+The significant reduction in commute trips across all modes alleviates both highway and transit bottlenecks. - Incidents and Safety and Environmental Quality also improve significantly due to the significant reductions in VMT, with an estimated 8+ million vehicle miles traveled reduced daily.
 VMT has a strong inverse relationship to safety and environmental quality.
-The VHD reductions would lead to a decline in disruptions related to incidents and additional savings on VMT-related emissions.

-Transit Crowding also improves significantly due to the reduction in transit commute trips during peak periods as more people telework.
+The VHD reductions would lead to a decline in disruptions related to incidents and additional savings on VMTrelated emissions. - Transit Crowding also improves significantly due to the reduction in transit commute trips during peak periods as more people telework.
 Although these reductions do not target bottlenecks, they would occur system-wide.

-Pedestrian and Bicyclist Safety may improve as VMT

-declines, but effects are very dependent on the impacts on travel in areas with significant bicycle and pedestrian activity.
-Without a more detailed, location-specific analysis, this is therefore only rated as low.

-Reliable Access to Intercity Hubs improves with declines in VHD, but this benefit is tempered because the initiative does not improve the share of travel occurring on reliable modes.
+- Pedestrian and Bicyclist Safety may improve as VMT declines, but effects are very dependent on the impacts on travel in areas with significant bicycle and pedestrian activity.
+Without a more detailed, location-specific analysis, this is therefore only rated as low. - Reliable Access to Intercity Hubs improves with declines in VHD, but this benefit is tempered because the initiative does not improve the share of travel occurring on reliable modes.

-Initiative 10 does not appear to result in any negative impacts with respect to the challenges.
+Initiative 10 does not appear to result in any negative impacts to the challenges, and has limited effects on a significant number of them.